/

 This is a critical detail most reviews miss.
 Most mobile networks use a technology called CGNAT (Carrier Grade NAT).

-• Strict NAT Types in Gaming: Consoles (Xbox/PlayStation) often detect CGNAT as a "Strict NAT," which can prevent you from joining voice chat parties or hosting multiplayer lobbies.
+• Strict NAT Types in Gaming: Consoles such as Xbox and PlayStation can detect CGNAT as a strict or moderate NAT type, which may prevent you from joining voice chat parties or hosting multiplayer lobbies.

 DATA MATRIX: 5G VS FIBRE VS 4G

-TECHNOLOGYREAL SPEED (AVG)LATENCY (PING)STABILITY
+TECHNOLOGYREAL SPEED (TYPICAL)LATENCY (PING)STABILITY

-5G HOME150 - 200 Mbps (typical), up to ~1 Gbps (best-case)15–30ms (can spike with congestion)MEDIUM
+5G HOME100 - 300 Mbps (typical), up to ~1 Gbps+ (best-case)15 - 40ms (can spike with congestion)MEDIUM

-FULL FIBRE100 - 900+ Mbps5-15ms (Stable)VERY HIGH
+FULL FIBRE100 - 900+ Mbps5 - 15ms (stable)VERY HIGH

-4G HOME20 - 50 Mbps (typical)18–35ms (more variable than fibre)LOW
+4G HOME15 - 60 Mbps (typical)20 - 45ms (more variable than fibre)LOW

 THE VERDICT: WHO IS IT FOR?